spdx/spdx-spec/docs/conformance.md

 ## Core profile compliance point

-The Core profile includes the definitions of classes properties and vocabularies usable by all SPDX profiles when producing or consuming SPDX content.
+The Core profile includes the definitions of classes, properties and vocabularies usable by all SPDX profiles when producing or consuming SPDX content.
 Although the classes, properties and vocabularies are somewhat extensive, the required fields are rather minimal to allow maximum flexibility